Banketstaaf is an amazingly simple Dutch almond pastry that takes only 10 minutes to assemble. The oven will do the rest of the work.

 In a medium bowl, combine the almond paste with the orange zest and knead with a fork until well blended.

-Divide almond paste into 2 even pieces and roll each peace into a log approximately 1 inch shorter than the length of puff pastry.
+Divide almond paste into 2 even pieces and roll each piece into a log approximately 1 inch shorter than the length of puff pastry.

-Place one almond log on one half of puff pastry.
-Brush the sides of the pastry with a beaten egg.
+Place one almond log along the center of each long strip of dough.
+Brush the sides of the Dutch almond pastry with a beaten egg.

-Transfer the logs onto a prepared baking sheet and brush with the beaten egg.
-Bake Dutch Banket for 25 minutes until slightly browned on top.
+Transfer the Dutch almond pastry to a prepared baking sheet and brush with the beaten egg.
+(You can also brush with the egg yolk).
+Bake Dutch Banket for 25 minutes until golden brown.

-Brush baked logs with the apricot jam, sprinkle with sliced almonds and dust with confectioners sugar.
+Brush Dutch Banketstaaf with the apricot jam, sprinkle with almond slivers, and dust with confectioners sugar.

-As you can see Banket recipe is such an easy holiday dessert.
+As you can see Banket recipe is such an easy almond paste dessert.
 It requires just a few simple steps and the result will certainly delight you.

-If you love recipes using almond pastry filling, give this Banketstaaf a try.
-It’s so good and pairs great with your morning tea or coffee.
+If you love recipes using almond pastry filling, give this Banket - Dutch Almond pastry a try.
+It's so good and pairs great with your morning tea or coffee.

 Banket (Dutch Christmas Log)

 - Preheat the oven 425 F and cover a rectangular baking sheet with a parchment paper.